 Registration Time Frame

 Yes Details Are Individual Namibia .com.na registrations allowed?

 Yes Details Company or legal entities registrations allowed for Namibia .com.na?

-No Details Do I need to provide additional information for Namibia .com.na?
+No Details Are there requirements, documents, or information needed for Namibia .com.na?

 Yes Details Are some .com.na domain names restricted?